 The Painted Turtle Camp, Malibu, CA. $5,000 to support the organization’s medical camp programs.

 Peninsula Habitat for Humanity, Redwood City, CA. $20,000 to help support AmeriCorps volunteers.
 The AmeriCorps volunteers are critical to Habitat’s success – working on the build sites and serving as the leaders/trainers of the local volunteer (as well as future homeowner) builders.

 Project Open Hand, San Francisco, CA. $10,000 to support the Homebound Critically Ill program which provides prepared meal services to people who are under 60 years of age, homebound and seriously ill.

 Trickle Up, New York, NY. $5,000 to support the U.S. Microenterprise Development Program.

-Youth and Family Assistance, Redwood City, CA. $20,000 to support the cost of a Peer Mentor Coordinator as part of the Peer Mentor Project at Sequoia High School.
+Youth and Family Enrichment Services, Redwood City, CA. $20,000 to support the Peer Mentor and Youth Advisory Board Programs at Sequoia High School.